Table of Contents

 Treatment of Clubfoot (Talipes Equinovarus) and Metatarsus Adductus

-The treatment option is selected upon the basis of certain factors.
+A treatment option is selected based upon certain factors:

-- Child’s age, other congenital anomalies, and the medical history.
+- Child’s age, other congenital anomalies and medical history.

 - Extent and severity of the condition.